openshift/managed-cluster-config/docs/backplane/requirements/hybridsre-hcp/20-hypershift-management-cluster.md

 Applies only to ROSA HCP Management Clusters.

-## backplane-readers-cluster: `cluster`

-TODO: needed an "entry-level" cluster-wide role.
-This one looks promising, though might be too permissive.

 ## dedicated-readers: `(^hypershift$|^ocm-.*)`

 HCP team needs read/list/watch access to a standard "base" set of k8s objects within their namespaces.